rwilson504/Blogger/pcf-access-parent-data-model-app/pcf-access-parent-data-model-app.md

-# Integrating PCF Controls with Host Form Data in Model-Driven Apps
+# Harnessing Host Form Data with PCF Controls in Model-Driven Applications

 ## Introduction
 This tutorial delves into integrating PowerApps Component Framework (PCF) controls with host form data within Microsoft Power Platform's model-driven apps.
 For developers using Microsoft PowerApps and PCF, aligning custom controls with entity data not only boosts the controls' functionality but also their interactivity across applications.
 This article will guide you through the necessary scripting to expose and consume formContext and globalContext from a custom entity known as new_Competitor.
 Aimed at enhancing both custom and Microsoft Form Component PCF controls, this approach ensures dynamic interactions with the host form data.
 By the end of this tutorial, you'll have a clear understanding of how to implement these integrations effectively, making your model-driven apps more responsive and adept at managing complex interactions.